New Connections Grants

 For any questions or concerns, please email epic@utoronto.ca with “New Connections” in the subject line.

-Please provide a 1-page breakdown and justification of the total budget requested for the project as aligned with Tri-Agency funding reporting (see Tri-Agency Form 300 for category examples).
+Please provide a one-page breakdown and justification of the total budget requested for the project as aligned with Tri-Agency funding reporting guidelines (see Tri-Agency Form 300 for category examples).
 Stipend or salary support should be included in the budget to reflect multidisciplinary trainee engagement.
-Note: large equipment purchases are not eligible expenditures.

 Demographic Survey